simonangel-fong/Note_Tech/Operating_System/ccp/security/security.md

 ---

-## AWS Key Management Service
+### AWS Key Management Service - Encryption keys

 - `AWS Key Management Service (KMS)`

-  - a managed service that makes it easy to create and control the encryption keys used to encrypt data.
+  - a managed service that makes it easy to create and control the **encryption keys** used to encrypt data.

 - KMS is a multi-tenant `HSM (Hardware Security Module)`
 - Many AWS services are integrated to use KMS to **encrypt data** with a simple checkbox.